asulibraries/asu_footer/README.md

 ## Description

-The ASU Footer module provides a custom block plugin specific for the ASU Footer.
+The ASU Footer module provides a custom block to display the ASU global footer only.

 ## Requirements